MarcusOlesen/MarcusOlesen/README.md

 # Marcus Olesen

-M.Sc.
-Data Science student at Aarhus University and Student Programmer at DATALAB.
+M.Sc. in Data Science and Student Programmer at DATALAB.

 My work sits between research engineering, data-intensive systems, and applied machine learning.
 I mainly build reproducible Python workflows for large-scale data collection and processing, with recent work focused on YouTube metadata pipelines, a Postgres-coordinated downloader, and improving storage and processing with Parquet and Polars.